Making sure that your pension keeps its value

 The Board determines annually how much indexation is sensible

-Your pension will look different when a new pension scheme will apply in 2026 to all participants of Philips Pensioenfonds that is in line with the new pension system.
+Your pension will look different when a new pension scheme will apply from 1 January 2027 to all participants of Philips Pensioenfonds that is in line with the new pension system.
 The Board wants every participant in this new pension system to be able to make a good start and that the differences between participant groups are limited, explainable and fair until the moment of transition to the new system.
 These principles are also important for the decision that the Board takes each year on the increase of the pensions.
 Read more about this in our magazine Generaties or in this news item.

 Indexation allocation